Chart Color Schemes

 The employment landscape in Mambourin shows performance that lags behind national averages across key labour market indicators

-Mambourin has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 7.0% as of June 2025.
+Mambourin has an educated workforce with significant representation in professional services.
+The unemployment rate was 6.8% as of the past year.

 Frequently Asked Questions - Employment